hyperspy/hyperspy/doc/user_guide/tools.rst

 The navigation and signal dimensions
 ------------------------------------

-Hyperspy can deal with data of arbitrary dimensions.
+HyperSpy can deal with data of arbitrary dimensions.
 Each dimension is internally classified as either "navigation" or "signal" and the way this classification is done determines the behaviour of the signal.

 The concept is probably best understood with an example: let's imagine a three dimensional dataset.
 This dataset could be an spectrum image acquired by scanning over a sample in two dimensions.
-In Hyperspy's terminology the spectrum dimension would be the signal dimension and the two other dimensions would be the navigation dimensions.
+In HyperSpy's terminology the spectrum dimension would be the signal dimension and the two other dimensions would be the navigation dimensions.
 We could see the same dataset as an image stack instead.
 Actually it could has been acquired by capturing two